How Mark Cavendish became a Tour de France legend – according to rivals and teammates

 “I don’t think you could have two Mark Cavendishs in a team and that would work,” Renshaw says gravely, as if genuinely disturbed by the image he has created.

 Cavendish disrupted the existing order straight away, winning four stages at his first Tour de France in 2008, and he was paired with Renshaw the following year.
-Their first leadout was a mess, but “within six months we had it pretty much down pat”.
+Their first leadout was a mess but “within six months we had it pretty much down pat”.

 Their first Tour together would be Cavendish’s most fruitful, winning six stages in all, a rare feat (the record in a single Tour is eight).
 The highlight was undoubtedly the last day in Paris, winning on the Champs-Elysees where Renshaw finished behind him in a one-two.
 It was evidence that Renshaw could have been a winner in his own right, and “the world’s best leadout man” was soon recognised, not least by Cavendish who would eulogise about his friend.